 Yes, we gather information about your dog during an evaluation.
 We want to know the dog’s history (if you know it), what behaviors they display, what triggers their aggression, bite occurrence(s) if any and the situation around each bite event and the bite level, we also assess the dog’s overall personality and temperament.
 We then help you decide which program is best suited for your dog.

-We will not turn away training a dog due to aggression alone; however, we need full disclosure from you regarding your dog’s behaviors and triggers.
+We will not turn away a dog due to aggression or bite history; however, we need full disclosure from you regarding your dog’s behaviors and triggers to better understand why your dog acts and thinks the way they do and for the safety of our staff.

 Can I schedule training for while I am on vacation?